Tiger slams door shut on personal questions ahead of U.S. Open

 “A lot of this is pure bonus because of where I was.
 It’s a great feeling and one I don’t take for granted.”

-And although he has not yet won in his comeback this year, he has been competitive, including twice being in contention at back-to-back tournaments in Florida in March.
+And although he has not yet won in his comeback this year, extending his drought since 2013, he has been competitive, including twice being in contention at back-to-back tournaments in Florida in March.

 “There’s two ways of looking at that: I’ve given myself a chance to win, which I didn’t know if I was ever going to,” he said.